gkbm2013/Tinker-IO-Downloads-Crawler/README.md

-# CurseForge Downloads Crawler for Tinker I/O
+# CurseForge Download Count Crawler for Tinker I/O

 This is a Google Apps Script project, which is used to fetch the download counts to Google SpreadSheet.